jia-von/timesheet-tracker/README.md

 2. Within Visual Studio 2019, select **Timesheet_Tracker** project and Start Debugging (F5)
 3. A browser should pop-up after it has completed building and compiling
 4. You may choose to interact with the pages and test it using Postman

+For further information operating this application, kindly refer to the [User Guide](Planning/Testing_Plan#user-guide)

 ## Testing/Instructions